 Debt of the College is comprised of General Obligation Bonds and Capital Leases.
 The bond payments will be funded through the tax levy.
-Legally, the College is not allowed to have debt in excess of 2.875% of the District's EAV, or an estimated \$44,072,864.
-The current general obligation debt of the College is \$28,070,000.
-Therefore, the amount of debt available to be issued is the difference between these two numbers or the legal debt margin of \$16,002,864.
+Legally, the College is not allowed to have debt in excess of 2.875% of the District's EAV, or an estimated \$45,212,482.
+The current general obligation debt of the College is \$25,760,000.
+Therefore, the amount of debt available to be issued is the difference between these two numbers or the legal debt margin of \$19,452,482.
 FY 2010 and FY 2011 debt was issued to expand the working cash fund.
 FY 2013 bond proceeds will be used in FY 2014 to complete the HVAC capital project.
-With no new debt issued, the College will see an 8.0% decrease in total outstanding principal during FY 2014.
+With no new debt issued in FY 2014, the College saw an 8.0% decrease in total outstanding principal.
+With no new debt issued in FY 2015, the College will see an additional 9.5% decrease in outstanding principal.